 In reality there’s a vast diversity of scenery, as well as some other practical differences between East Africa and Southern Africa safaris.

-Differences between East Africa safaris versus Southern Africa safaris:
+What is the differences between East Africa safaris & Southern Africa safaris:

 What this means is that one “once in a lifetime” safari in Africa quickly turns into 3 or 4 over a few years.